PrJSC MHP: Water pollution and risks of disappearance of water

 One of the MHP's main environmental priorities is to reduce the consumption of water.
 All of MHP's water use is regularly monitored and metering units are subject to regular inspection and maintenance.
-Despite the increase in poultry production by 3% and the expansion of the Group, in 2021 there was a reduction in water use in Ukraine in 2021.

 MHP is also constantly working on developing the use of leading technology in its treatment of wastewater.
 In Ukraine, during 2021, the quality of treated water discharged fully complied with the required regulatory standards.
 All MHP enterprises strictly adhere to current regulatory requirements.

 In media there was a discussion on one of the MHP facilities are located near Kaniv, Cherkaska Oblast.
 Activists claimed that water utilized and contaminated during the production process flowed to Rosava river.
 Research of MHP with Cherkasy State Technological University found no pollution caused by MHP in the river near its operations in Cherkasy oblast.

-Cherkasy University has modern labs, and its students undergo internships at leading enterprises of the Cherkasy region and Ukraine.

 Furthermore, MHP installed modern wastewater treatment facilities, manufactured by the Dutch producer Nijhuis Water Technologies.
 The company facilities in the region are subjected to state supervision, which is carried out by the State Environmental Inspectorate of Ukraine and the State Consumer Service of the Cherkasy region.
 In addition, full-time ecologists and the laboratory that operates at MHP's sewage treatment plants carry out internal control.

 Community development

 MHP works with a wide variety of stakeholders to enable effective community development through financial and “in-kind” contributions.
 MHP's activities include volunteering and the provision of products and services, as well as providing material assets such as medicines and food.

 In 2021, the MHP - Hromady Charitable Foundation was renamed and is now called the MHP - Hromady Sustainable Development Fund (“the Fund”).
 This is to reflect the sustainable development aims of the organisation Благодійний фонд МХП Громаді.
-During 2021, the Fund made community investments of UAH 108 million in partnership with other organizations such as the ISAR “Unity”, Zagoriy Foundation.
+During 2021, the Fund made community investments of ₴108 million in partnership with other organizations such as the ISAR “Unity”, Zagoriy Foundation.

 The work of the Fund has four areas of focus: